LazzaAU/Gpsd_data_over_MQTT/README.md

       json_attributes_topic: "homeassistant/caravan_gps_receiver/attributes"
       json_attributes_template: "{{ value_json | tojson}}"

-**NOTE** - Obviously change caravan_gps_receiver to the same topic name you choose whenadding a name for "deviceName" in the code".
+**NOTE** - Obviously change caravan_gps_receiver to the same topic name you choose when adding a name for "deviceName" in the code" and also change the "name" vale to what ever you want to call the device tracker.

 - restart HA after editing the file

 ## Home Assistant Automation ##
-Create a automation that triggers from a MQTT topic of "homeassistant/`your_device_name`/attributes".
+Now create a automation that triggers from a MQTT topic of "homeassistant/`your_device_name`/attributes".
 Once triggered use the set.location service as the action, as per below example.

  ```